ebtables-nft(8) — Linux manual page

 Matches on the Ethernet "class" of the frame, which is

 determined by the generic networking code.
-Possible
+Possible values:

-values: broadcast (MAC destination is the broadcast
+broadcast (MAC destination is the broadcast address),

-address), multicast (MAC destination is a multicast
+multicast (MAC destination is a multicast address), host

-device), or otherhost (none of the above).
+otherhost (none of the above).

 stp